 NPS would contract crews to complete work.
-The lower 0.45 mile of proposed trail is in ineligible wilderness (NPS 1984) while the upper 0.15 mile section is in eligible wilderness.
-The entire 0.3-
+The lower 0.45 mile of proposed trail is in ineligible wilderness1 (NPS 1984) while the upper 0.15 mile section is in eligible wilderness.
+The entire 0.3-mile segment of the Ridge Trail proposed for improvements is within eligible wilderness.

-&lt;sup>1 The 1984 LACL General Management Plan included a Wilderness Review per ANILCA Section 1317(a) that applied criteria to all lands within the unit to determine if they were suitable or not for wilderness designation.
-That assessment found the majority of lands to be suitable (now called eligible) for wilderness designation, and determined the rest of the lands as unsuitable (now called ineligible) for wilderness designation based on criteria like mile segment of the Ridge Trail proposed for improvements is within eligible wilderness.
 In ineligible wilderness, crews would use a mini excavator or skid steer device to limit the disturbance during trail construction.
 Chainsaws would be used to complete the initial brushing of the trail route.
 Treadwork and compaction would be completed with shovels, McLeod tools, or other hand tools.
 In eligible wilderness, only shovels, hands saws, McLeod tools, or other necessary hand tools would be used for trail construction and improvements.
 Work would take place in summer and the total ground disturbance for all work would be approximately 0.4 acres to establish and improve the trail.
+During project implementation, if tread work exposes cultural resources, work will be stopped, the park archeologist will be notified immediately, and additional archeological testing will be conducted.